italojsoliveira/python-exercises/docs/index.md

 ### Exercise 12: Pseudo-random integers and maximum value

-Create a list composed by pseudo-random integer numbers and find the maximum value in it.
+Create a list composed of pseudo-random integer numbers and find the maximum value in it.

 <details markdown=block>
 <summary markdown=span>Click here to see a possible solution</summary>